~ Curious And Unusual ~ - 5 - the Passetto |

 the Passetto |

-In 800, pope Leo III crowned Charlemagne, king of the Franks, as the first emperor of the Holy Roman Empire: since Rome was considered the religious capital of the empire, the emperor decreed the making of a new wall, in order to defend St.Peter's tomb.
-Also this one did not last long: in fact, as soon as Leo III died (816), the same people of Rome, fearing that the castle might turn into a new centre of power held by the pope and the emperor, thus endangering the city's autonomy, during a riot took down the wall.
+In 800, pope Leo III crowned the king of the Franks Charlemagne as the first emperor of the Holy Roman Empire.
+Since Rome was considered the religious capital of the empire, the emperor decreed the making of a new wall, in order to defend St.Peter's tomb.
+Also this one did not last long; as soon as Leo III died (816), the same people of Rome, fearing that the castle might turn into a new centre of power held by the pope and the emperor, thus endangering the city's autonomy, during a riot took down the wall.

 |